Today's Wednesday • 14 mins read

 It may be because they haven’t learned to express their weaknesses or needs.
 So, they often react to suggestions, ideas, and opinions that scrutinize their judgments.

-Their constant need for approval often leads them to viciously assault those who try to challenge or criticize them.
+Their constant need for approval often leads them to lash out at those who try to challenge or criticize them.
 Even when feedback is constructive, they can still perceive it as an insult or criticism.

-They are also known for being abusive to all, especially their close ones.
-If they assault a close friend, they can do so in a very hostile way
+They are also known for being abusive to all, especially to their close ones.
+If they insult a close friend, they can get so disproportionately hostile that the relationship ends.

 The covert narcissist is often frighteningly contemptuous of other achievers.